 A full star for cinematography is awarded when all of these smaller elements come together so that it all jives, nothing stands out for being wrong or off.

 Element 5: My Opinion

 Let’s face it, this is MY reviews – so my opinion has to count for something!
 For this last element, I will consider my overall perception of the film afterwards.
 Did I enjoy watching the film – or did I want to turn it off after a few minutes? (but didn’t because I needed to write my review for you!)
 Would I watch the film again – or is once enough.

 A full star will be for the films that I consider “great” overall.

-Additionally, because this is an LGBT film review site, I will discuss the LGBT relevance as part of my review.
-But this is not factored into the rating scale, as there are many ways a film may or may not be LGBT relevant.
+Additionally, because this is a queer film review site, I will discuss the Queer or LGBTQ Relevance as part of my review.
+But this is not factored into the rating scale, as there are many ways a film may or may not be Queer relevant.